CalebQ42/squashfs/README.md

 Special thanks to <https://dr-emann.github.io/squashfs/> for some VERY important information in an easy to understand format.
 Thanks also to [distri's squashfs library](https://github.com/distr1/distri/tree/master/internal/squashfs) as I referenced it to figure some things out (and double check others).

+## FUSE

+As of `v1.0`, FUSE capabilities has been moved to [a separate library](https://github.com/CalebQ42/squashfuse).

 ## Limitations

 * No Xattr parsing.
-This is simply because I haven't done any research on it and how to apply these in a pure go way.
 * Socket files are not extracted.
   * From my research, it seems like a socket file would be useless if it could be created.
-They are still exposed when fuse mounted.
 * Fifo files are ignored on `darwin`

 ## Issues

-* Significantly slower then `unsquashfs` when extracting folders (about 5 ~ 7 times slower on a ~100MB archive using zstd compression)
+* Significantly slower then `unsquashfs` when extracting folders
   * This seems to be related to above along with the general optimization of `unsquashfs` and it's compression libraries.
-  * The larger the file's tree, the slower the extraction will be.
-Arch Linux's Live USB's airootfs.sfs takes ~35x longer for a full extraction.
+  * Times seem to be largely dependent on file tree size and compression type.
+    * My main testing image (~100MB) using Zstd takes about 6x longer.
+    * An Arch Linux airootfs image (~780MB) using XZ compression with LZMA filters takes about 32x longer.
+    * A Tensorflow docker image (~3.3GB) using Zstd takes about 12x longer.

+Note: These numbers are using `FastOptions()`. `DefaultOptions()` takes about 2x longer.

 ## Recommendations on Usage